 Signup Shortcode Attributes

-If you are using the WordPress Editor, you can add a shortcode like the example below inside any Shortcode Block.
-Or, if you’re using another page builders or the Classic Editor, just insert the shortcode in a standard text editor or element.
+If you are using the WordPress Editor, you can add a shortcode like the example above inside any Shortcode Block.
+Or, if you’re using another page builder or the Classic Editor, just insert the shortcode in a standard text editor or element.

 Here is a list of all Signup Shortcode attributes you can use with this Add On: